Major outage brings down swathes of the internet | DW | 08.06.2021

-Social media and news websites, along with online retail giant Amazon.com, have been hit with massive accessibility issues.
-Reports point to a problem with the cloud provider Fastly.
+Social media and news websites, along with online retail giant Amazon.com, have begun to come back online after a major outage.

 Multiple social media, news and government websites were unavailable on Tuesday following a major internet outage.